Domocao Alonto: Bandung Conference

 In 1955, a meeting of non-aligned nations who refused to partake in the Cold War was held in Bandung, Indonesia.
 Along with Foreign Secretary Carlos P. Romulo, Domocao Alonto was the only Muslim delegate from the Philippines.
-It was in this meeting that he met Gamal Abdel Nasser of Egypt, Sukarno of Indonesia, and Tungku Abdul Rahman of Malaysia.
+It was in this meeting that he met Gamal Abdel Nasser of Egypt, Sukarno of Indonesia, and Tunku Abdul Rahman of Malaysia.

 His participation in the conference enabled him to establish linkages and contacts in the Middle East.
 The Muslim world was made aware of the presence of Muslims in the islands of Mindanao and Sulu.
-As a result, he got scholarships for Muslim Filipinos coming from Mindanao and Sulu at the Cairo Military Academy, Al Azhar University in Egypt.
+As a result, he got scholarships for Filipino Muslims coming from Mindanao and Sulu at the Cairo Military Academy, Al Azhar University in Egypt.
 Among these students was the young Salamat Hashim who would, later on, establish the Moro Islamic Liberation Front (MILF).

-Jabiddah Massacre
+Jabidah massacre

-March 17, 1968, sixty-four Moro military trainees were massacred by their military handlers on the island of Corregidor (Jabbidah Massacre).
-As a result, there was an outpour of protest among the Muslim communities around the Philippines demanding for justice.
-In Lanao del Sur, Domocao Alonto established the Ansar El Islam (Helpers of Islam).
-Accordingly, “it is a mass movement for the preservation and development of Islam in the Philippines.”
-The advocacy of Ansar El Islam would, later on, inspire the creation of the Moro National Liberation Front (MNLF) and the Moro Islamic Liberation Front (MILF).
+March 17, 1968, sixty-four Moro military trainees were massacred by their military handlers on the island of Corregidor.
+As a result, there was an outpouring of protest among the Muslim communities around the Philippines demanding for justice.
+In Lanao del Sur, Domocao Alonto established the Ansar El Islam (Helpers of Islam) along with Sayyid Sharif Capt.
+Kalingalan Caluang, Rashid Lucman, Salipada Pendatun, Hamid Kamlian, Udtog Matalam, and Atty.
+Macapantun Abbas Jr. Accordingly, "it is a mass movement for the preservation and development of Islam in the Philippines".
+The advocacy of Ansar El Islam would, later on, inspire the creation of the Moro National Liberation Front (MNLF) and the MILF.

-Martial Law Regime
+Martial law

 Domocao Alonto joined the opposition movement when dictator Ferdinand Marcos declared Martial Law in the Philippines.
 In 1983, a series of meetings was held at the house of his nephew Abul Khayr Alonto to discuss the plight of the Muslims during the dictatorship.
-Together with Salipada K. Pendatun, Mamintal Tamano, Abul Khayr Alonto, Abraham Rasul, Prof. Joel delos Santos, Prof. Ibrahim Mama-o, Al Marin Tillah, Robert Alonto, Saidamen Pangarungan and Bai Norhata Alonto, the meetings resulted to the signing of the “Manifesto of the Moslems of the Philippines Supporting the Call for National Reconciliation and Unity”.
-The group threatened to reassert the old claim for a separate “Moro Nation” in Mindanao “unless national reconciliation with justice for all is speedily effected”.
-They also referred to the assassinated opposition leader Benigno Aquino Jr., as a martyr who supported the Muslim Filipinos’ demand for greater autonomy.
+Together with Salipada Pendatun, Mamintal Tamano, Abul Khayr Alonto, Abraham Rasul, Prof. Joel delos Santos, Prof. Ibrahim Mama-o, Al Marin Tillah, Robert Alonto, Saidamen Pangarungan, and Bai Norhata Alonto, the meetings resulted to the signing of the "Manifesto of the Moslems of the Philippines Supporting the Call for National Reconciliation and Unity".
+The group threatened to reassert the old claim for a separate "Moro Nation" in Mindanao "unless national reconciliation with justice for all is speedily effected".
+They also referred to the assassinated opposition leader Ninoy Aquino as a martyr who supported the Muslim Filipinos' demand for greater autonomy.

 Alonto was also instrumental in bringing the issue about the plight of Muslim-Filipinos to the world stage.
 His extensive network with other Muslim countries would eventually lay foundations for the involvement of the Organization of Islamic Conference (OIC) in the Mindanao peace process.